bkw777/dl2/README.md

 $ ROOT_LABEL='C:\' PARENT_LABEL='UP:' dl
 ```
 ## OS Compatibility
-Tested on Linux, Macos, [FreeBSD](ref/freebsd.txt)
+Tested on Linux, Macos, and [FreeBSD](ref/freebsd.txt)
 Purported to work under [Cygwin](https://www.cygwin.com/) on Windows, though I have not tried it myself.
-It probably does *not* work under WSL2 because WSL2 still does not fully support usb or serial ports.
+As of Feb 2023, WSL2 still does not fully support usb or serial port hardware access, so WSL2 doesn't work.